Jellyfish: Characteristics

 Box jellyfish visual systems are both diverse and complex, comprising multiple photosystems.
 There is likely considerable variation in visual properties between species of box jellyfish given the significant inter-species morphological and physiological variation.
 Eyes tend to differ in size and shape, along with number of receptors (including opsins), and physiology across species of box jellyfish.

 Box jellyfish have a series of intricate lensed eyes that are similar to those of more derived multicellular organisms such as vertebrates.
 Their 24 eyes fit into four different morphological categories.
 These categories consist of two large, morphologically different medial eyes (a lower and upper lensed eye) containing spherical lenses, a lateral pair of pigment slit eyes, and a lateral pair of pigment pit eyes.
 The eyes are situated on rhopalia (small sensory structures) which serve sensory functions of the box jellyfish and arise from the cavities of the exumbrella (the surface of the body) on the side of the bells of the jellyfish.
 The two large eyes are located on the mid-line of the club and are considered complex because they contain lenses.
 The four remaining eyes lie laterally on either side of each rhopalia and are considered simple.
 The simple eyes are observed as small invaginated cups of epithelium that have developed pigmentation.
-The larger of the complex eyes contains a cellular cornea created by a monociliated epithelium, cellular lens, homogenous capsule to the lens, vitreous body with prismatic elements, and a retina of pigmented cells.
+The larger of the complex eyes contains a cellular cornea created by a mono ciliated epithelium, cellular lens, homogenous capsule to the lens, vitreous body with prismatic elements, and a retina of pigmented cells.
 The smaller of the complex eyes is said to be slightly less complex given that it lacks a capsule but otherwise contains the same structure as the larger eye.

 Box jellyfish have multiple photosystems that comprise different sets of eyes.
 Evidence includes immunocytochemical and molecular data that show photopigment differences among the different morphological eye types, and physiological experiments done on box jellyfish to suggest behavioral differences among photosystems.
 Each individual eye type constitutes photosystems that work collectively to control visually guided behaviors.

 Box jellyfish eyes primarily use c-PRCs (ciliary photoreceptor cells) similar to that of vertebrate eyes.
 These cells undergo phototransduction cascades (process of light absorption by photoreceptors) that are triggered by c-opsins.
 Available opsin sequences suggest that there are two types of opsins possessed by all cnidarians including an ancient phylogenetic opsin, and a sister ciliary opsin to the c-opsins group.
 Box jellyfish could have both ciliary and cnidops (cnidarian opsins), which is something not previously believed to appear in the same retina.
 Nevertheless, it is not entirely evident whether cnidarians possess multiple opsins that are capable of having distinctive spectral sensitivities.